Excel Notebook

 =SUMIFS(Table1[amount], Table1[amount], ">500")

-SUMIF is single-condition; SUMIFS handles multiple conditions.
-When in doubt, just use SUMIFS — it handles the single-condition case too.
+SUMIF takes one condition.
+SUMIFS takes several.
+When in doubt, use SUMIFS — it works for the one-condition case too.

 COUNTIF / COUNTIFS